Florida Poker Law

 Note: I now have a new bill, based upon Abruzzo’s 2011 bill, for Internet poker in Florida.
 See HERE.

-This bill would have created one Florida iPoker network, operated by up to three licensed Hub Operators (poker sites).
+The Abruzzo bill would have created one Florida iPoker network, operated by up to three licensed Hub Operators (poker sites).
 The existing Florida cardrooms would become affiliates of these Hub Operators.
 Players accounts would only be created by one of the cardroom affiliates, as a portal to the state iPoker network.
 Play would only be available to players physically located within the state of Florida, and of at least 18 years of age.

 By limiting operations to one network and just three hub operators competition will be very limited, to the detriment of the player experience.
 Instead, we want to allow any company that meets the technical and consumer protections qualifications to be licensed as a Hub Operator and allowed to run an iPoker network in Florida.
 Below is a sample Florida ballot initiative for Internet poker.
 Although the attempt would be to accomplish a state licensing program through legislation rather than this ballot initiative, the initiative below lays out a framework for accomplishing sensible legislation that creates a competitive marketplace in Florida and allows Florida cardrooms to compete internationally when cross-border iPoker from the U.S. becomes a reality.